 Enable (enabling) is to give (someone or something) the authority or means to do something.

-If you are ready to make a positive change, here are a few ways that you can start helping your loved one and stop enabling them.
+If you are ready to make a positive change, here are a few ways that you can start helping your loved one and stop enabling them, along with further resources for friends and family.

 1. Stop the Financial Support